CSAA Insurance policyholders: were you charged for a driver you never added?

 Does this sound familiar?

-Signs a driver may have been added without your approval
+Signs a driver was added without your approval

 You do not need to be certain to reach out.
 Any one of these is worth a closer look.

-Your Auto Club declarations page lists someone you never added to your household coverage, and may not even recognize.
+Your declarations page or renewal lists a driver you never added, and may not even know.

 How to check in two minutes